-After newly acquiring our first home, and a healthy chunk of land, my husband and I are on a mission to have as many fruit trees as we can make survive in this fickle Alaskan climate.
+After acquiring our first home and a healthy chunk of land, my husband and I were on a mission to have as many fruit trees as we could get to survive in this fickle Alaskan climate.
 The first step was to research, research, research.
 Once I dug into this task, I found there was little easily available for Alaskan growers as resource.
 I choose to share my research in a series of articles.
 The first is apples trees that grow well in Alaska.

 I choose apples first, because apples are the fruit tree with the highest success rate in Alaska as a whole.
 As a result, the number of apple tree types capable of surviving here is much higher than many other fruit varieties.
-I spent a good deal of time combing the web to find forums, gardening groups, and fruit growth trials to sort out which apple varieties faired the best in Alaskan climates.
+I spent a good deal of time combing the web to find forums, gardening groups, and fruit growth trials to sort out which apple varieties fared the best in Alaskan climates.

 Apples good in zones 2-4 are plausible depending on your area.
-The time required for fruits to ripen must also be short enough to accommodate the shorter growing season Alaskan summer’s provide.
+The time required for fruit to ripen must also be short enough to accommodate the shorter growing season Alaskan summer’s provide.

 The best apple trees to grow in Alaska included: